rubel75/mstar/README.md

 Please communicate your feedback, support or feature requests via WIEN2k [mailing list](http://www.wien2k.at/reg_user/mailing_list)

+### Reference

-If you find results useful, please cite: ...
+If you find the results useful and publishable, we will appreciate citing the following paper:

+* O. Rubel, F. Tran, X. Rocquefelte, and P. Blaha "Perturbation approach to _ab initio_ effective mass calculations" [to appear on arXiv.org](https://arxiv.org).